backprop-ai/backprop/docs/source/Tasks.rst

 The values of these keys are lists of input texts and the labels to which they are assigned.
 When you finetune, Backprop will automatically set up a model with the correct number of outputs (based on the unique labels passed in).

+Finetuning text classification also accepts the keyword argument ``max_length``, which specifoes the maximum token length for inputs.

 .. code-block:: python
     import backprop